What You Need to Know About Credit Karma Tax

 File your return at no cost with this mobile-friendly online service

-It’s not your grandfather’s Internal Revenue Service (IRS) anymore.
+It’s not your grandfather’s Internal Revenue Service anymore.
 Gone are the days of pencils and paper tax forms, and scribbling math equations on a notepad.
-Calculators may not even be necessary at this point.
 Numerous companies stand by with software and apps that are designed to make tax time as painless as possible.
 Credit Karma Tax is one of them.

 How to Use Credit Karma Tax

-Using Credit Karma Tax is as easy as accessing the website, but you do have to sign up with Credit Karma to prepare and file your return.
-Nothing new here.
-It’s similar to setting up an account with any provider you use.
-But you get a lot of extras from Credit Karma when you sign up, including credit monitoring, access to your credit scores, and two out of the three credit reports available from the major credit reporting agencies—all for free.
-You don’t even need a laptop to pull it off.
+Using Credit Karma Tax is as easy as accessing the website, but you do have to sign up with Credit Karma first to prepare and file your return.
+It’s similar to setting up an account with any internet provider you might use.
+But you get a lot of extras from Credit Karma when you sign up, including credit monitoring, access to your credit scores, and two out of the three credit reports available from the major credit-reporting agencies—all for free.

-“Credit Karma Tax built a mobile-first tax filing experience,” Christina Taylor, head of Operations at Credit Karma Tax, told The Balance via email.
+“Credit Karma Tax built a mobile-first tax-filing experience,” Christina Taylor, head of Operations at Credit Karma Tax, told The Balance.
 “Credit Karma members can file their taxes from start to finish directly from their smartphones—no matter how complex their tax situation.”

 You’ll be asked to verify your identity via text or phone, and you’ll have to set yourself up with two-factor authentication to access your information on subsequent visits.
 It might sound like a pain, but these security steps are important in preventing others from accessing your private information.

-The program can lift certain information from your previous year’s return if you use it again in subsequent years, and you can e-file your return when you’re done.
+The program can access certain information from your previous year’s return if you use it again in subsequent years, and you can e-file your return when you’re done.

-You also have the option of printing out a copy and snail-mailing it to the IRS.
+You can e-file your return, or you have the option of printing out a copy and snail-mailing it to the IRS.
 Credit Karma Tax will keep it safe for you when you’re done—it will still be accessible by you on the site after filing.

 Pros and Cons of Credit Karma Tax

-One nice feature for tax novices is that they can reach out to Credit Karma Tax via email or chat system for explanations regarding tax provisions and technical help with the site right from the app or program.
-However, you can’t expect to get actual tax advice—only a bona fide tax professional can give you that.
+One nice feature for tax novices is that they can reach out to Credit Karma Tax via email or its chat system for explanations regarding tax provisions and technical help with the site, right from the app or program.
+They can’t expect to get actual tax advice, however—only a bona fide tax professional can give you that.

-Credit Karma Tax is an Authorized IRS E-file Provider with dedicated on-site data security personnel in place.
-Your data is encrypted as you send it over to their site.
+Credit Karma Tax is an authorized IRS E-file Provider with dedicated on-site data security personnel in place.
+Your data is encrypted as you send it over to the site.